|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Meeting the energy demand with non-fossil sources requires a combination of renewable and nuclear energy.
 Renewable energy is only economic to the extent that there is sufficient economic energy storage and energy transmission for renewable energy to be reliably available when and where needed.
 Otherwise nuclear energy is required.

 Generation and transmission of renewable energy from remote intermittent sources such as wind in northern Ontario is very expensive because the distances are long and on average the generation and transmission equipment operate at less than 30% of peak rated capacity.
 Absent sufficient seasonal energy storage the market value of wind energy is very low because wind power is not reliably available when required.
 Seasonal energy storage is very expensive and quite inefficient.
-Even behind the meter daily energy storage will not be constructed unless the price of a delivered on-peak kWh is more than three times the price of a delivered off-peak kWh.
+Behind the meter daily energy storage will not be constructed unless the price of a delivered on-peak kWh is more than three times the price of a delivered off-peak kWh.
 In setting electricity rates the government of Ontario and the Ontario Energy Board (OEB) have totally failed to recognize this basic economic reality.
-A 2015 agreement for 500 MWe of power exchange between Quebec and Ontario is a small positive step, but in terms of the total energy storage requirements it is only a drop in the bucket.
+A 2015 agreement for 500 MWe of power exchange between Quebec and Ontario is a small positive step, but in terms of Ontario's total energy storage requirements it is only a drop in the bucket.

 Nuclear energy allows reliable heat production and electricity generation without combustion of fossil carbon.